 Bell’s development of the telephone

-The American Philadelphia Centennial was a enormous 19th century world fair showcasing new inventions – including typewriters, sewing machines and Heinz ketchup.
-It opened May 1876.
+The American Philadelphia Centennial was an enormous 19th-century world fair showcasing new inventions – including typewriters, sewing machines and Heinz ketchup.
+It opened in May 1876.
 Here, in public, Bell successfully demonstrated his prototype telephone, proving that it worked.

 Back in Boston, reunited with Watson, the pair continued experimenting, gradually extending the distance over which the telephone would work.
 A continuing series of countrywide lectures and demonstrations followed.
 Interest in the telephone grew rapidly, both with the public and in the wider scientific community.